NotCompsky/rscraper/INSTALLING_UBUNTU.md

 # Configuring

+If you are hosting the server on your machine, install and configure `mysql-server`.
+If it is a new install, run `sudo mysql_secure_installation`.

 Run `sudo rscraper-init` and follow its instructions.

 Root privileges are required to use root passwordless authentication for MySQL - which is by default the only way to access new (unconfigured) installs of MySQL community servers.